Apple, Google settle smartphone patent litigation

 | SAN FRANCISCO

-SAN FRANCISCO Apple Inc and Google Inc's Motorola Mobility unit have agreed to settle all patent litigation between them over smartphones, ending one of the highest-profile lawsuits in technology.
+SAN FRANCISCO Apple Inc and Google Inc's Motorola Mobility unit have agreed to settle all patent litigation between them over smartphone technology, ending one of the highest profile lawsuits in technology.

 In a joint statement on Friday, the companies said the settlement does not include a cross license to their respective patents.